Pensions and employees

 You can save in more than one pension scheme at the same time, for example, in both a personal pension and an occupational pension.

 One point to note is that if you are a low-earner, you may wish to check which type of pension scheme your employer uses.
-If they use a ‘relief at source’ arrangement, the pension provider claims 20p tax relief back from HMRC for every 80p of your contribution received – no matter what the level of your earnings.
+If they use a ‘relief at source’ arrangement, the pension provider claims 20p tax relief back from HM Revenue and Customs (HMRC) for every 80p of your contribution received – no matter what the level of your earnings.
 This means that when you contribute 80p, £1 goes into your pension pot.
-Some pension providers do not use this method, and use a different approach to tax relief (called ‘net pay arrangements’), meaning employees do not get any tax relief if their earnings are less than £11,000 in 2016/17.
+Some pension providers do not use this method, and use a different approach to tax relief (called ‘net pay arrangements’), meaning employees do not get any tax relief if their earnings are less than their personal allowance, which is £11,850 in 2018/19.

-Generally, the earliest you can take your personal pension is at age 55.
-You must start taking your pension by age 75.
+Generally, the earliest you can take your personal pension is at age 55, although it is possible this age may increase once state retirement age increases.

 For occupational pension schemes, your employer’s scheme rules give you details on pension age, but this will probably be around 55.